Please call our helpline on 0800 970 9690 for a free and confidential discussion.

 - Separate disclosures needed for PAYE, VAT, IHT etc (ie not through the VDO)

 In addition to the WDF and VDO there are other disclosure routes and anyone contemplating a disclosure will need to consider the most appropriate route to take.
-KPMG has extensive experience advising those with a requirement to disclose issues to HMRC.
+KPMG has extensive experience advising those with a requirement to disclose issues to HMRC, particularly using the Contractual Disclosure Facility (CDF), otherwise known as Code of Practice 9 (COP9).

 Please contact us if you would like to discuss these recent developments further.